 Beau Beach, CCIM presents:

-The parcel is approx. 193′ wide by 230′ deep.
+The parcel is approx. 187′ wide by 237′ deep.
 There’s currently a hotel building on the site.
 The building was determined to be a total loss after suffering minor smoke damage.
 Demolition of the building is the responsibility of the buyer.
-As a condition of sale, the subject parcel will divided off from the larger 3.83 acre parcel.
-The subject site will be deed restricted and not permit hotel or motel development.
-Zoned CA (Commercial Attraction).
-Commercial Attraction is intended for a wide range of amusement, recreational, and retail support uses typically associated with the tourist industry.
-Estimated traffic counts exceed 50,000 vehicles per day.
+As a condition of the sale, the one acre parcel will divided off from the larger 3.83 acre parcel.
+Survey on file and available by request.
+Note: The parcel will be deed restricted and not permit hotel use.

-The trade area is woefully under-served by fast food and fast casual operators.
-Located next to the Dukes of Hazzard Museum, the site is also well positioned for tourism related businesses.
 Ideally located across from Nashville’s premier luxury resort and convention center with 750,000 SF of meeting space, 2,888 hotel rooms and a state-of-the-art indoor water park.
 Near Opry Mills, a 1,100,000 SF shopping mall with 200+ stores.
-And near the world famous Grand Ole Opry.
+And, of course, very near the world famous Grand Ole Opry.

 Nashville is the capital and most populous city in Tennessee.
 The city is the county seat of Davidson County and is located on the Cumberland River.
 The city’s population ranks 24th in the U.S. According to 2017 estimates from the U.S. Census Bureau, the total consolidated city-county population stood at 691,243.